• Skip to primary navigation

 Four process photos displaying how to mash banana, combine sugar and oil, whisking wet ingredients together and whisking dry ingredients in a bowl.

-1. Preheat the oven to 350°F and line a large baking sheet with parchment paper.
-Mash the banana.
+1. Set your oven to 350°F and prepare a large baking sheet with parchment paper.
+Mash the banana on a plate or in a small bowl.

-2. In a large bowl, combine oil and sugar and whisk until it resembles wet sand.
+2. In a big bowl, mix oil and sugar, stirring until it looks like damp sand.

-3. Add the mashed banana and vanilla then whisk until smooth.
+3. Whisk in the pureed banana and vanilla until the mixture is somewhat smooth.

-4. In a medium bowl, whisk the flour, oats, cinnamon, baking soda, and salt until combined.
+4. In a medium bowl, whisk flour, oats, cinnamon, baking soda, and salt together until combined.

 Four process photos showing how to combine the wet and dry ingredients, folding in the walnuts and scooping dough on baking tray.

-1. Add the dry ingredients to the bowl of wet ingredients.
+1. Add the dry ingredients to the bowl with the banana mixture.

-2. Fold together with a spatula until incorporated.
+2. Fold together with a spatula until combined.

-3. Add the walnuts and fold together until they are evenly distributed.
-Let dough rest for 15 minutes.
+3. Add the walnuts and fold together until distributed.
+Let it rest for 15 minutes.

-4. Scoop 3 tablespoons of dough into balls using a cookie scoop or spoon, leaving about 2 inches of room in between.
+4. Scoop dough into balls with a cookie scoop, leaving about 2 inches in between.

-5. Bake for 12-14 minutes, or until edges feel set when gently poked.
-Remove from the oven and cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
+5. Bake for 12-14 minutes, or until edges feel somewhat set.
+Remove and cool for 5 minutes before transferring to a wire rack..

-• Let the dough rest: This allows the flour to fully hydrate and absorb the liquid evenly, resulting in a more consistent texture and better overall hydration.
-Also, resting allows the flavors of the ingredients to meld and develop, resulting in a more pronounced and balanced taste.
+Yes, it's best to let the dough rest, which allows the flour to fully hydrate and absorb the liquid evenly, resulting in a more consistent texture and better overall hydration.
+It also allows the flavors to meld and develop, resulting in a more pronounced and balanced taste.

 Overhead view of vegan banana oatmeal cookies lined up together.